Section 12 Security Management

 Security Management

 A group is a collection of users with a given set of permissions assigned to the group (and transitively, to the users).
-A role is a collection of permissions, and a user effectively inherits those permissions when he acts under that role.

 A password policy is a set of rules designed to enhance computer security by encouraging users to employ strong passwords and use them properly.
 The computer system will force users to follow the password policy.
 WIB™ Review has a strict password policy that is NIST compliant.
 For more information regarding the Password Policy please contact support@radixdata.com.